shukebeta/BCPR301-A1/README.md

 In this project, we plan to implement below features:

-1. Cmd interface for TIGr (mostly a shell interface)
+1. Cmd interface for TIGr: a shell similar interpreter
 2. Support piping and scripting
 3. Command line switches
 4. Parsed from configurable lookup table